-Be sure to check out her Twitter or FB Fan page if you'd like more info on how/where to see her perform live.
+Be sure to check out her Twitter if you'd like more info on how/where to see her perform live.

-In short: She writes, acts and produces for TV and stage now, used to be a tour guide, and almost became a funeral director.
+In short: She acts, writes and produces for TV and stage now, used to be a tour guide, and almost became a funeral director.
 That pretty much sums her up.

 Photo Credit: Dahlia Katz Photography